Hans Wiklund

 Hans Wiklund (born 17 September 1964) is a Swedish journalist, movie critic and TV host.
 Wiklund has worked on shows like Bionytt on TV4 and Go C on Canal+, and currently blogs for Lovefilm Sweden.
-He is married to model and actress Emma Wiklund (née Sjöberg) and has two children with her.
+He is married to model and actress Emma Wiklund (born Sjöberg) and has two children with her.
 He also does the current incarnation of Sweden's version of Wheel of Fortune.